 Santo Domingo Este Santo Domingo Province, Dominican Republic Travel Guide

-Santo Domingo has a comprehensive public transportation network, giving affordable ways to navigate the city.
+Santo Domingo has a comprehensive public transportation network, giving affordable ways to find your way through the city.

 Metro needs a rechargeable card (Tarjeta SDQ), single rides around DOP 20.
 OMSA buses and Guaguas accept cash only (DOP 15-50).